matt-harvey/swx/README.rst

 By default, only a summary of activities is printed.
-This comprises an alphabetically ordered list of activities with the total amount of time spent for each activity, during the period in question, shown in terms of digital hours.
+This comprises an alphabetically ordered list of activities with the total amount of time spent on each activity during the period in question shown in terms of digital hours.

 If you pass the ``-l`` option to the reporting command, then instead a list of